Quality begins with the intent.

 - How are we going to build it?

-System builders also recognize that some system understanding is fixed, with nonnegotiable requirements for what it must do or already does.
+Some solution intent is fixed, with non-negotiable requirements for what it must do or already does.
 And some is variable, subject to further discussion and exploration as facts surface.
 Understanding and navigating these differences, and allowing variability to proceed (even late into the timeline), are key to unlocking agility in large-scale solution development.

 When building systems that have an unacceptably high cost of failure, the need for a more rigorous definition and validation of system behavior is a significant barrier to Agile adoption.
-Although many practitioners resonate with the Agile Manifesto value statement of “Working software over comprehensive documentation,” that concept can generate conflicting priorities for enterprises that need both results.
+Although many practitioners resonate with the Agile Manifesto value statement of “working software over comprehensive documentation,” that concept can generate conflicting priorities for enterprises that need both.

-Engineering complex and highly reliable solutions requires and creates large amounts of technical information.
-Much of it reflects the intended behavior of the solution—Features and Capabilities, Stories, Nonfunctional Requirements (NFRs), system architecture, domain-level models and designs (ex., electrical and mechanical), interfaces, customer specifications, tests and test results, traceability, etc. Other relevant information records some of the key decisions and findings about the system.
-This may include information from trade studies, results of experiments, the rationale for design choices, and other items.
+Engineering complex and highly reliable solutions require and create large amounts of technical information.
+Much of it reflects the intended behavior of the solution—Features and Capabilities, Stories, Nonfunctional Requirements (NFRs), system architecture, domain-level models and designs (e.g. electrical and mechanical), system interfaces, customer specifications, tests and test results, and traceability.
+Other relevant information records some of the key decisions and findings of the system.
+This may include information from trade studies, results of experiments, the reasoning for design choices, and other items.
 In many cases, this information must become part of the official record, whether by necessity or regulation.

-Solution intent is a critical knowledge repository to store, manage, and communicate what system builders are building and how they’re going to build it.
+Solution intent is a critical knowledge repository to store, manage, and communicate ‘what is being built’ and ‘how it will be built.’
 It serves many purposes:

 - Provides a single source of truth regarding the intended and actual behavior of the solution